Scalable symmetric Tucker tensor decomposition: Symmetric Tucker tensor decomposition

 \subsection{PGD algorithm}

-This paper develops a PGD method to solve the constrained optimization problem \eqref{eqn: sym Tucker}.
-The PGD framework works as follows: given an initial point, we move the current iterate $\mQ_{t-1}$ along the negative of the Euclidean gradient direction
+This paper develops a projected gradient descent (PGD) method to solve the constrained optimization problem \eqref{eqn: sym Tucker}.
+The PGD framework works as follows: given an initial point, we move the current iterate $\mQ_{t-1}$ along the negative gradient direction by a step size of $\gamma_t > 0$ where the gradient is: